Synergistic Small Worlds that Drive Technological Sophistication: Framework and data

 \subsection{Data}

-To empirically capture various degrees of technological sophistication, it is important to assemble a dataset with substantial variation in terms of industrial development.
+Our empirical application focuses on industrial technology through IO data, and places especial emphasis on the analysis of technologies with high heterogeneity in terms of their sophistication.
+To empirically capture such diversity, it is necessary to assemble a dataset with substantial variation in terms of economic development.
 Thus, having a large number of countries is key, as most technological variation would be expected between nations with different levels of development.
-We find such coverage in the Eora26 dataset \cite{lenzen_mapping_2012,lenzen_building_2013}, a global set of input-output tables with harmonized industries across a large number of countries.
+We find such coverage in the Eora26 dataset \citep{lenzen_mapping_2012}, a global collection of input-output tables with harmonized industries across a large number of countries.
 The subset extracted from Eora26 contains annual input-output tables for 26 industries across 148 countries during the period 1995-2020.
-We use the time series of each input and the corresponding total output to compute the synergy scores associated with a particular country and industry.
+We use the time series of each input and the corresponding total output to compute the synergy scores and networks associated with a particular country and industry.
 Thus, we exploit the temporal variation in the data to build the scores, and then focus on comparing countries and industries.
-The original time series are transformed into log-fluctuations (i.e., growth rates).\footnote{ This transformation yields normally-distributed growth rates at the industrial level, which makes the data compatible with Gaussian estimators of mutual information.}
+The original time series are transformed into log-fluctuations (i.e., growth rates).\footnote{This transformation yields normally-distributed growth rates at the industrial level, which makes the data compatible with Gaussian estimators of mutual information.} Further information on the data and its processing can be found in \autoref{sec:methods}.

-To further validate our results, we test our method using the OECD IO tables, covering 66 countries across 45 unique industries.
-While these data are smaller in country coverage, they provide more industries and are considered of a higher quality (because the data providers are subjected to harmonized reporting standards).
-While an obvious implication of using OECD data is the loss of technological diversity (due to the absence of lower-income countries), we show that our results are robust.